JesHP73/HangmanStarter/README.md

 Python capabilities.
 If you're venturing into Python or scouting for a foundational project to dissect, you've struck gold.

+### Improvements for future me
+1.Add on Multiple players
+2.Add a "Hint" after x amoutn of mistakes
+3.Add on real images of hangman (not \|/)
+4.Better presentation a user friendly look 👓

 ---

 To immerse yourself in the game, ensure the requisite Python libraries are in place.